 This can either be your artificial light lighting or the infamous sun.

-Imagine the focused beams of sunlight, light bulbs that aren’t diffused by its outer layer that shines directly on your subject/object.
+Imagine the focused beams of sunlight, light bulbs that aren’t diffused by their outer layer that shines directly on your subject/object.

 Although the sun is actually huge, since it’s so far away from us it becomes relatively small in size.

-A few hard light examples are (but is not limited to):
+A few hard light examples are (but are not limited to):

 - An overhead fluorescent light